robcarver17/pysystemtrade/docs/production.md

 - [check a mongodb server is running with the right data directory](/docs/futures.md#mongo-db) command line: `mongod --dbpath $MONGO_DATA`
 - launch an IB gateway (this could be done automatically depending on your security setup)
 - [Initialise the spot FX data in MongoDB from .csv files](/sysinit/futures/repocsv_spotfx_prices.py) (this will be out of date, but you will update it in a moment)
+- Check that you have got spot FX data present: command line:`. /pysystemtrade/sysproduction/linux/scripts/read_fx_prices`
-- Update the FX price data in MongoDB using interactive brokers: command line:`. /home/your_user_name/workspace3/pysystemtrade/sysproduction/linux/scripts/read_fx_prices`
+- Update the FX price data in MongoDB using interactive brokers: command line:`. /home/your_user_name/workspace3/pysystemtrade/sysproduction/linux/scripts/update_fx_prices`
 - Initialise the [supplied crontab](/sysproduction/linux/crontab).
 Note if you have put your code or echos somewhere else you will need to modify the directory references at the top of the crontab.
 - All scripts executable by the crontab need to be executable, so do the following: `cd $SCRIPT_PATH` ; `sudo chmod +x update*` ;`sudo chmod +x truncate*` FIX ME ADD FURTHER FILES AS REQUIRED